 For the Data Share Account field, select Create new if you don't have an existing Data Share account.
 Otherwise, select an existing Data Share account that you'd like to accept your data share into.

-If you prefer to accept the invitation now but configure your storage at a later time, Select Accept and Configure later.
-This option allows you to configure your target storage account later.
-To continue configuring your storage later, see how to configure your storage account page for detailed steps on how to resume your data share configuration.
+If you prefer to accept the invitation now but configure your target data store at a later time, select Accept and configure later.
+To continue configuring your storage later, see configure dataset mappings page for detailed steps on how to resume your data share configuration.

 If you don't want to accept the invitation, Select Reject.

 Under Target Storage Settings, select the Subscription, Resource group, and storage account that you'd like to receive your data into.

 To receive regular update of your data, make sure you enable the snapshot settings.
 Note that you will only see a snapshot setting schedule if your data provider has included it in the data share.